benmolineaux/bookshelf/README.md

-# bookshelf This is the source page for the Corpus of Historical Mapudungun
+This is the source page for the Corpus of Historical Mapudungun